-For further information on the Issuer's result of operations and financial conditions, see the audited consolidated financial statements for the year ended December 31, 2021 and the unaudited interim consolidated financial statements for the six months period ended on June 30, 2022, each as incorporated by reference into this Prospectus.
+For further information on the Issuer's result of operations and financial conditions, see the audited consolidated financial statements for the year ended December 31, 2022 (including previous year's figures) as incorporated by reference into this Prospectus.

 Strategy

 The Sika Group's business model is aimed at ensuring long-term success and profitable growth.
 In the course of the 2019 financial year, the Sika Group developed and launched its latest corporate strategy.
 In addition to more ambitious financial targets, important elements include a focus on operational efficiency, an increase in market penetration, and the targeted orientation on environmentally friendly products and sustainability.